vllm-project/vllm/docs/source/serving/deploying_with_dstack.rst

     $ cd vllm-dstack
     $ dstack init

-Next, to provision a VM instance with LLM of your choice(`NousResearch/Llama-2-7b-chat-hf` for this example), create the following `serve.dstack.yml` file:
+Next, to provision a VM instance with LLM of your choice(`NousResearch/Llama-2-7b-chat-hf` for this example), create the following `serve.dstack.yml` file for the dstack `Service`:

 .. code-block:: yaml